KPkoodit/KPkoodit.github.io/_skills/technicalSkills.md

 Here is a list of some of the technologies I have used for developing.
 It is meant to be a quick, scannable summary to help understand my familiarity with each technology.
 I am also enthusiastic about learning new technologies and deepen my expertise in the ones I already know.

-⭐⭐⭐ **Familiar** – Long-term and extensive projects, a technology used frequently
+⭐⭐⭐ **Familiar** – Long-term and extensive study projects, a technology used frequently

 ⭐⭐ **Basic Experience** – Smaller-scale projects, a technology used repeatedly